datapane/datapane-onpremise/README.md

     # License key granted to you by Datapane
     LICENSE_KEY=YOUR_LICENSE_KEY
     ```
+1. Run `sudo docker-compose pull` to pull all the images
+1. Run `sudo docker-compose run server ./reset.sh`
-1. Run `docker-compose run dp-server ./reset.sh`
+1. (Optional) Run `docker-compose run server make test-org`
 1. Run `sudo docker-compose up -d` to start the Datapane server.
 1. Run `sudo docker-compose ps` to make sure all the containers are up and running.
 1. Navigate to your server's IP address in a web browser.
 Datapane should now be running on port `3000`.